FAQ's

 What is the difference between the fermentation process for Flying Embers kombuchas vs. Flying Embers seltzer?

 Our core kombuchas and seltzers are both dry fermented to have 0 sugar and 0 carbs.
-Both seltzer and kombucha use champagne yeast and sugar to ferment.
+Both seltzer and kombucha use wine yeast and sugar to ferment.

 What is a SCOBY?